 Credit: Nancy K Parisi

 Break out the kilt and head up to the Greater Niagara region to take part in Buffalo's largest celebration of Irish heritage.
 The Saint Patrick's Day Parade of Irish dancers, bands, civic organizations, and more will begin at 2 pm near the McKinley Monument and make its way north on Delaware Avenue to North Street.
 Enjoy the spectacle with family and friends as you celebrate Irish culture and the coming of spring.
-Buffalo; March 20, 2022
+Buffalo; March 15, 2026 at 2pm.

 Photograph: Dominick Totino

 The NYC St. Patrick's Day parade began in 1762 and is the oldest recorded Saint Patrick's parade in the world!
-In previous years, the festival has drawn an eclectic crowd from around the world to celebrate the Irish for more than 30 blocks along Manhattan's Fifth Avenue.
-This year, the parade will be virtual, starting with a broadcast from St. Patrick's Cathedral, followed by a virtual parade at 10 am.
-New York; March 17, 2022
+The festival draws an eclectic crowd from around the world to celebrate the Irish for more than 30 blocks along Manhattan's Fifth Avenue, starting at East 44th Street.
+The 265th celebration of the NYC parade will be held on March 17th, beginning at 11:00am.
+New York; March 17, 2026 at 11am.

 St. Pat’s Ramble (Hudson Valley)